SHANMUKH-R/Machine-Learning-Roadmap/README.md

 >In real world senarios, there’s always noise and missing values.
 This happens due to manual errors, unexpected events, technical issues, or a variety of other obstacles.

+Purpose:
+> **Identify Missing Data** - Missing data can disrupt data patterns.
+This is common in real world senarios and it's an important step to handle missing data instead of removing the colums or rows because of a few missing cells.
+> **Identify outliers or anomalous data** - An outliner is a datapoint that lies extrmely high or extremely low from rest of the neighboring co-existing values.
+Simply, an datapoint that standsout a lot.
+An anamalous datapoint is similar to outliners and can be defined in a better way as rare item that differ significantly from standard behaviors or patterns.

 ## Importing Libraries

 <p align="center">